sdorra/airline/Migrating.md

 To address this new Man format help generators are introduced which are capable of generating man pages directly without needing an intermediate format or third party tool.
 As a result the existing RONN generators are deprecated and should be avoided in favour of the new help generators.

+## Generating Markdown help

+Since RONN generators are now deprecated we have also added new Markdown format help generators which can be used to generate Markdown format help directly.
+These don't use any of the extended RONN syntax though they do use GitHub Flaboured Markdown table syntax for tables.

 ## Bash Completion

 Previously information for Bash completion was provided by the `completionBehaviour` and `completionCommand` fields of the `@Option` and `@Arguments` annotations.
-In 2.1 these are now moved into their own `@BashCompletion` annotation which is part of the `airline-help-bash` module.
+In 2.1 these are now moved into their own `@BashCompletion` annotation which is now found in the `airline-help-bash` module.

 For example in Airline 2: